AndyObtiva/glimmer-dsl-swt/README.md

 Glimmer's core is a GUI DSL with a lightweight visual syntax that makes it easy to visualize the nesting of widgets in the GUI hierarchy tree.

-It is available through mixing in the `Glimmer` module, which makes Glimmer GUI DSL keywords available to both the instance scope and class scope:
+It is available through mixing in the `Glimmer` module, which makes [Glimmer GUI DSL Keywords](#glimmer-gui-dsl-keywords) available to both the instance scope and class scope:

 ```ruby
 include Glimmer